[first published December 8, 2013]

 In a pure act of mercy and grace God called Mary into existence free of original sin to be the new Eve.
 This truth was long held by Christians, but formally acknowledged by Pope Pius IX in 1854.

 Amidst these years of too many corrupted churchmen, it is no coincidence that the two infallibly declared papal dogmas of the last two centuries define the spotless beginning and the incorruptible end of Mary’s life when she shattered the ultimate glass ceiling.
 These truths remind us that at her core the Apostolic Church is Marian, and she hath not sinned.
 It is a singular gift to the Catholic imagination that we have a feminine beauty to inspire our poems, our songs, and our prayers.
 Her ever-pure life cleanses the mind that contemplates her.
+Our understanding of Mary is a school in which we learn to understand our own human nature.
+For those of us who love her, humans are never by nature either neutered or depraved.

 "Mary Immaculate, star of the morning,